 True to their name, these outdoor rugs are made from natural fibers and other organic materials.
 They provide excellent texture to wood decks, giving the surface a “home-style” aesthetic.

-We recommend olefin rug as outdoor carpeting because of its capability to resist stain and mildew growth.
-It includes soft fibers, so our woodworking experts don’t doubt that your feet can get cozy on it during your summer front yard sessions.
+I recommend olefin rug as outdoor carpeting because of its capability to resist stain and mildew growth.
+Plus, with its soft fibers, I’m confident you’ll find it cozy underfoot, especially during those relaxed summer evenings in the front yard.

 Recycled Plastic Rug